lorensen/VTKExamples/src/VTKBook/03Chapter3.md

 vtkActor \*anActor = vtkActor::New()
 ```

 to create a device dependent instance of vtkActor.
-The user sees no device dependent code, but in actuality anActor is a pointer to a device dependent subclass of vtkActor. **Figure3-25** (b) is a code fragment of the constructor method New() which uses VTK's object factory mechanism.
-In turn, the vtkGraphicsFactory (used to instantiate graphical classes) produces the appropriate concrete subclass when requested to instantiate an actor as shown in **Figure3-25c**.
+The user sees no device dependent code, but in actuality anActor is a pointer to a device dependent subclass of vtkActor. **Figure 3-25** (b) is a code fragment of the constructor method New() which uses VTK's object factory mechanism.
+In turn, the vtkGraphicsFactory (used to instantiate graphical classes) produces the appropriate concrete subclass when requested to instantiate an actor as shown in **Figure 3-25c**.

 The use of object factories as implemented using the New() method allows us to create device independent code that can move from computer to computer and adapt to changing technology.
 For example, if a new graphics library became available, we would only have to create a new device dependent subclass, and then modify the graphics factory to instantiate the appropriate sub-class based on environment variables or other system information.
 This extension would be localized and only done once, and all applications based on these object factories would be automatically ported without change.